How to make a period end faster

 This should only be considered under medical supervision.

-No. Your teen can’t reliably speed up a period, but:
+You can’t reliably speed up a period, but:

-• Tracking their cycle with the luna app
+- Tracking periods with the luna app

 With time and support, most teens find their cycle becomes easier to handle.